How Do I Make A Registered Trademark Symbol

 History

 The concept of trademarks dates back to ancient times when artisans would mark their goods to indicate their origin.
 In the Middle Ages, guilds required members to mark their products to ensure quality and identify the maker.
 The modern trademark system began to evolve in the 19th century with the rise of mass production and national markets.
-The first trademark laws were enacted in countries like France and the United Kingdom, followed by the United States in 1870.
+Because of that, the first trademark laws were enacted in countries like France and the United Kingdom, followed by the United States in 1870.
 These laws aimed to create a standardized system for registering and protecting trademarks, fostering fair competition and consumer trust.

 Essential Concepts